 This aquatic snail is rarely more than 5mm in diameter, but it’s one of the rarest, most restricted and most vulnerable freshwater molluscs in Britain.

 It has very particular requirements; it needs unpolluted, chalky waters such as marshland ditches, with just the right vegetation.
 Once found in about 15 sites in south-east England, it’s now largely restricted to just three.

 Loss of suitable wetlands is part of the problem, but also inappropriate management of remaining wetlands and poor water quality.
 They don’t like cloudy or polluted water.
-It’s possible that the presence of carp at some sites is a problem, as these fish tend to stir up the sediment.
+It’s possible that the presence of carp at some sites is a problem, as these fish tend to stir up sediment.
 This Back from the Brink project is led by the RSPB.
-The Arun Valley in West Sussex is one of the few strongholds for this snail.
-The RSPB are managing ditches to provide good habitat, and are creating more.
-The project will be monitoring how this little snail progresses and may also try reintroducing some into parts of its former range at RSPB Pulborough Brooks nature reserve.
+The Arun Valley in West Sussex is one of the few strongholds for this little snail and the RSPB are managing ditches to provide good habitat, and creating more.
+The project will be monitoring how this snail progresses and may also try reintroducing some into parts of its former range at RSPB Pulborough Brooks Nature Reserve.

 Outdoor Studios worked on the fantastic Back from the Brink, project as the South East Area Community Artist Group, delivering four site specific events in the South East.